exseivier/mlp-fabaceae/README.md

 # mlp-fabaceae
-MLP models and custom script for identifying mircoRNAs in Fabaceae-family plants from deep-sequencing RNA-seq data.
+Models and custom scripts for identifying mircoRNAs in Fabaceae-family plants from deep-sequencing RNA-seq data using a multi-layer perceptron.